Praqma/Praqmatic-Automated-Changelog/docs/developer_info.md

  * A PAC docker image will also be released and pushed with the same version to [`praqma/pac`](https://hub.docker.com/r/praqma/pac/)

-Consideration on how we release PAC docker images is summarized in [Relase strategy and design for PAC docker image](docker_image_release_strategy.md)
+Consideration on how we release PAC docker images is summarized in [Release strategy and design for PAC docker image](docker_image_release_strategy.md)

 Thoughts on how to report version from PAC itself is explained in [Version reporting in PAC](versioning.md)